If you are a student of conversational hypnosis, you will be exposed to the idea of the conscious and the unconscious mind.

 The reason I’m learning covert hypnosis is to achieve certain results in my work and business through verbal communication.
 Many leaders of the world have been using hypnosis to achieve their agenda.
 Not using hypnosis is like leaving behind a very powerful tool in your arsenal.

-What is Hypnotic Trance - Introduction to Inductions
+What Is a Hypnotic State - Introduction to Trance

 The Power of Unconscious Mind Controlling Our Body